anjalipathak-99/-CSAT-Campaign-Builder/README.md

   to = "/index.html"
   status = 200
 Compiling Build Outputs
-To compile optimization bundles manually prior to shipping to your host provider, trigger the build pipeline:
+To compile optimization bundles manually prior to shipping to your hosting provider, trigger the build pipeline:

 Bash
 # Compile and output production files to the /dist folder